 Burnsville Sanitary Landfill, Inc., owns and operates the Burnsville Sanitary Landfill (BSL) in the City of Burnsville.
-BSL is a wholly-owned subsidiary of Waste Management, Inc. In January 1997, the MPCA modified and reissued the permit for the facility.
+BSL is a wholly-owned subsidiary of Waste Management, Inc. In January, 1997, the MPCA modified and reissued the permit for the facility.
 The permit authorized construction of three demolition and construction debris cells, with the remaining landfill cells dedicated to the disposal of MMSW.

 In 2002, the MPCA permitted BSL to expand the MMSW landfill capacity within Phases 24 and 25.
 In calendar year 2005, BSL landfilled approximately 265,000 tons of MMSW and 99,000 tons of industrial solid waste in the MMSW cells.
-The current permitted capacity will be filled by the end of 2007.
-The permitting of a horizontal expansion is pending.
-If approved, the expansion will add 5.6 million cubic yards of capacity, which will be enough for an additional 14 years of operation.

 In FY 2006, the MPCA certified the Phase 20 slope liner, the Stage IV final cover, and a modification of the leachate force main.